 Harvard Debate Council.
-For the past 12 years, I have been the Policy Debate Tabulation Director for the Harvard High School tournament.
-For the past 6 years, I have been the Policy Debate Tabulation Director for the Harvard College Tournament.
-Both tournaments are national invitationals, attracting teams from all over the United States and a few teams from abroad.
+For 14 years I served as the Policy Debate Tabulation Director for the Harvard High School tournament.
+For six years, I was b the Policy Debate Tabulation Director for the Harvard College Tournament.
+Both tournaments are national invitationals, attracting teams from all over the United States and abroad.

 Lakeland School District.
-For the past 7 years, I have been the Tournament Director for the Lakeland school District’s Westchester Classic.
-I grew the tournament from 100 participants from three states to 400 participants from eight states.
+For the past 10 years, I have been the Tournament Director for the Lakeland school District’s Westchester Classic.
+I grew the tournament from 100 participants from three states to 500 participants from twelve states.

 US National Forensic League (now National Speech & Debate Association).
 I am currently working with the US NFL to support the development of NFL programming, NFL events, and NFL memberships abroad.
 I also write regular articles for the its monthly magazine and assist with the operation of the NFL’s national tournament.